 They are not.

 When I slowly began to become aware of this, at first I didn't know what to do about it.
 It was easy for me to argue that I simply didn't have the experience required to write about people who weren't like me.
 I'd never walked down the street and seen automatic caution or fear or disgust in someone's eyes just because of how I was born.
-I'd never experienced racial abuse, had to defend my right to love whoever I wanted, or come up against the assumption that I was a brave little soul or a freak of nature.
-When I walk down the street people look at me and see an inoffensive white girl and let me be.
+I'd never experienced racial abuse - although members of my family had, it's just not the same.
+I'd never had to defend my right to to hold hands with someone I loved, or come up against the assumption that I was a brave little soul or a freak of nature from a complete stranger.
+My private life, of course, with friends, co-workers, acquaintances and family members, was a different matter.
+But in essence, when I walk down the street people look at me and see an inoffensive white girl and, unless they are vile misogynist street harassers (with whom I have had my fair share of run ins) let me be.

 I've seen this argument a lot, from writers.
 That they don't have the experience, that they'll get it wrong, that they don't want to offend anyone - and so it's better if they just write about characters like themselves.
 And I've seen writers who have made that arduous effort to include the odd gay or non-white or not-able bodied character talk about how difficult it is to correctly portray someone who is not like them.
 And I've seen other writers say that they feel they're being pressured to make 'all their characters' non-white or non-straight or non-able bodied, or you know, not just like them, and it makes them feel restricted and uncomfortable, like their choices are being taken away.

 But here's the thing.
 White people are not the majority of the world.
-Totally 100% heterosexual people who fit perfectly within modern Western gender binaries are not the majority of the world.
+100% heterosexual people who fit perfectly within modern Western gender binaries are not the majority of the world.
 Able bodied people are not the majority of the world.
-We just think they are because the vast majority of the time, people who are NOT white, and straight, and cis, and able bodied, only show up in the media in token roles.
+We - and I include people like me, who don't actually fit into many of those categories - just think they are because the vast majority of the time, people who are NOT white, and straight, and cis, and able bodied, only show up in the media in token roles.
 Look, we included a sassy gay boy who can give the heroine advice on clothes (but will never get a meaningful relationship of his own)!
 Aren't we tolerant?
 Look!
 We included a sassy black/Chinese/Indian best friend to give the heroine advice on being true to herself (who may get a relationship but it will only be with someone of the same ethnic group)!
 Aren't we racially aware!
 Look, we included a sassy boy in a wheelchair to give the heroine advice on understanding what is important in life (who won't even get to express an interest in a life of his own because after all people in wheelchairs are just there to prove a point)!
 Aren't we broadminded!

 No. I'm afraid you aren't.